-- Media Training: Participants in our weekend-long intensive training learn to create strategic responses to media and public events.
+- Media Training: Participants in our weekend-long intensive media spokesperson training learn to create strategic responses to media and public events.
 We cover the skills needed for staying on message while being interviewed, producing press releases and letters to the editor, developing media campaigns, evaluate the risks and rewards of being “out,” and more.
-We offer media trainings in the fall and spring.

 - Advocacy Workshops: Participants in our free day-long advocacy workshops learn from a veteran staffer of the state legislature how bills become law, how to monitor bills as they make their way through the process, and how to talk to elected representatives about issues that impact people in the sex trade.
-We offer advocacy workshops in the spring or whenever a specific campaign arises.
+We offer advocacy workshops in the spring as we prepare community members to do legislative advocacy, or whenever a specific campaign arises.

-- Campaigns: In collaboration with members of our community, we have run campaigns to end the use of condoms as evidence of prostitution in the state of New York, stop the arrest of sex workers in Long Island during the ongoing search for the Long Island serial killer, encourage collaboration with harm reduction service agencies, and raise awareness about the humanity of sex workers.
+- Past Campaigns: In collaboration with members of our community, we have run campaigns to stop the arrest of sex workers in Long Island during the ongoing search for the Long Island serial killer, encourage collaboration with harm reduction service agencies, and raise awareness about the humanity of sex workers.

-The expansion of our work has been made possible by grants from the New York Women’s Foundation, the New York Foundation, the Association for Women’s Rights in Development (AWID), the Craigslist Foundation, Feminists For Free Expression, Poets & Writers / New York State Council of the Arts and generous private donations.
+The expansion of our work has been made possible by grants from the New York Women’s Foundation, the New York Foundation, the Association for Women’s Rights in Development (AWID), the Craigslist Foundation, Feminists For Free Expression, Poets & Writers / New York State Council of the Arts, the Sparkplug Foundation and generous private donations.

 If you are interested in supporting our work, please contact RedUP’s director Audacia Ray at email@example.com.